akinreposition/sui-generis/CONTRIBUTING.md

 git push origin (name-of-branch)
 ```

-Make your Pull request from that branch  o the develop branch repo and wait for it to be merged.
+Make your Pull request from that branch  of the development branch repo and wait for it to be merged.

 Write good commit messages, this is very important, so people reviewing can know what your fix, feature e.t.c. is doing
 Your PR should carry the story / task URL (instruction from above).